 Why Non-Residents Get Flagged, Restricted, or Frozen (2026 Guide)

-Most non-resident founders assume HMRC and UK banks operate in completely separate systems.
+In general, non-resident founders believe HMRC and UK banks operate in completely separate systems.

 Legally, they do.